fishyer/some-stars/README.md

 *   [ljqloveyou123/UiAndAnimations](https://github.com/ljqloveyou123/UiAndAnimations) - 用来记录工作中做过的自定义控件和动画

 *   [shekhargulati/99-problems](https://github.com/shekhargulati/99-problems) - This is an adaptation of the Ninety-Nine Prolog Problems written by Werner Hett.

+*   [akullpp/awesome-java](https://github.com/akullpp/awesome-java) - A curated list of awesome frameworks, libraries and software for the Java programming language.

 *   [laobie/StatusBarUtil](https://github.com/laobie/StatusBarUtil) - A util for setting status bar style on Android App.